 Following the first year of broad-based clinical exposure, you begin two core years of ophthalmology training.
 Throughout the program, there are dedicated formal lectures and seminars, which continue through the academic year.
 A journal club is held as part of the organized lecture series.

 You attend a number of conferences throughout the year and are encouraged to make presentations at national and international ophthalmic meetings.
 The curriculum, encompassing three years of training, includes dedicated research time, electives and in-depth exposure to subspecialties.

 Your progress is monitored in the clinics, operating room and teaching sessions and by practice oral examinations.

-The Ophthalmology Residency fulfills the requirements for training as stated by the American Board of Ophthalmology and is accredited by the Liaison Committee on Medical Education.
+The Ophthalmology Residency fulfills the requirements for training as stated by the American Board of Ophthalmology and is accredited by the Accreditation Council for Graduate Medical Education.

 You are eligible to take the American Board of Ophthalmology's examination for certification in ophthalmology upon completion of the residency.

 The Ophthalmology Residency began in 1914, and since that time, more than 410 physicians have completed training.